-АвтоАвтоматизацияАрхитектураАстрономияАудитБиологияБухгалтерияВоенное делоГенетикаГеографияГеологияГосударствоДомЖурналистика и СМИИзобретательствоИностранные языкиИнформатикаИскусствоИсторияКомпьютерыКулинарияКультураЛексикологияЛитератураЛогикаМаркетингМатематикаМашиностроениеМедицинаМенеджментМеталлы и СваркаМеханикаМузыкаНаселениеОбразованиеОхрана безопасности жизниОхрана ТрудаПедагогикаПолитикаПравоПриборостроениеПрограммированиеПроизводствоПромышленностьПсихологияРадиоРегилияСвязьСоциологияСпортСтандартизацияСтроительствоТехнологииТорговляТуризмФизикаФизиологияФилософияФинансыХимияХозяйствоЦеннообразованиеЧерчениеЭкологияЭконометрикаЭкономикаЭлектроникаЮриспунденкция
+Студопедия КАТЕГОРИИ: АвтоАвтоматизацияАрхитектураАстрономияАудитБиологияБухгалтерияВоенное делоГенетикаГеографияГеологияГосударствоДомЖурналистика и СМИИзобретательствоИностранные языкиИнформатикаИскусствоИсторияКомпьютерыКулинарияКультураЛексикологияЛитератураЛогикаМаркетингМатематикаМашиностроениеМедицинаМенеджментМеталлы и СваркаМеханикаМузыкаНаселениеОбразованиеОхрана безопасности жизниОхрана ТрудаПедагогикаПолитикаПравоПриборостроениеПрограммированиеПроизводствоПромышленностьПсихологияРадиоРегилияСвязьСоциологияСпортСтандартизацияСтроительствоТехнологииТорговляТуризмФизикаФизиологияФилософияФинансыХимияХозяйствоЦеннообразованиеЧерчениеЭкологияЭконометрикаЭкономикаЭлектроникаЮриспунденкция |

-Body Movement Generates Electricity in Miniature Device
+Body Movement Generates Electricity in Miniature DeviceСтр 1 из 8Следующая ⇒

-The UC Berkeley Electro-mechanical Design Laboratory is a member of the Pacific Rim Electro-Mechanical (PREM) Laboratory Research Consortium.
+UC Berkeley Electro-mechanical Design Laboratory The UC Berkeley Electro-mechanical Design Laboratory is a member of the Pacific Rim Electro-Mechanical (PREM) Laboratory Research Consortium.
 The Laboratory is dedicated to the design and analysis of novel electrical motors and actuators.
 Established in 1988, it is a 1800 sq. ft facility located in room 2163 Etcheverry Hall.
 In addition to student offices and laboratory areas, the laboratory has developed unique facilities and capabilities for its work.
 Modeling and simulation (ANSYS for finite-element magnetics modeling) is performed extensively on Pentium based workstations.
 Pentium based personal computers are used for less intensive computation.
 Test equipment include structural dynamics analyzers, sound level analyzers, magnetic flux and gauss meters, piezoelectric accelerometers, and a Vibrac motor test stand.
 A TSI laser Doppler vibrometer is used for dynamics measurements in the presence of large magnetic fields.
 Most of the research effort during the past several years has been concentrated on the design, analysis, and optimization of novel, highly stable DC brushless motors and actuators.
 Close industrial ties are maintained with IBM, Quantum, Adept, Encap, Samsung, and Daewoo.

-facilities – благоприятные условия
+todedicate – посвящать facilities – благоприятные условия brushlessmotor – бесщеточный двигатель

 2. Прочитайте предложенный отрывок из текста и ответьте на вопросы.

+English Character Foreigners have many ideas about what the English like.
+For example, some people say the English are always cold and reserved, this means that they don't talk much to strangers, and don't show much emotion.
+Some believe the English eat porridge for breakfast and read The Times every day.
 English people are famous for their habit of politeness.
 It is considered polite to give up one's seat to a woman who is standing, to open a door for her, carry things for her, and so on.
 Most British people expect the person in front of them to hold the door open for them.
 People think you are rude, if you don't do this.
 Most British people queue when they are waiting for a bus or waiting to be served in a shop.
 British people keep their old traditions and are very proud of them.
 They are famous for their sense of humour.
 And, of course, English people are fond of sports.
 To many Englishmen cricket is both a game and a standard of behaviour.
 When they consider something unfair, they say "That isn't cricket".
+The traditional love of English people for tea is well known.
+They like to drink tea with milk.
+They have their five-o'clock tea not only at home or in offices, but also in tea-rooms and tea-shops, which can be found in every town.
+1. What do foreigners usually think about English people?
+2. What is the favourite game of Englishmen?
+3. What is a well-known English tradition connected with tea?

 3. Topic: “Vehicle Control System